louis-heraut/dataverseuR/README.md

 ## Documentation
-dataverseuR has two separate components: one simplifies dataverse API actions using simple R functions with `dplyr::tibble` formatting, and the other simplifies metadata generation, which can be complex with JSON files.
+dataverseuR has two separate components: one simplifies Dataverse API actions using simple R functions with `dplyr::tibble` formatting, and the other simplifies metadata generation, which can be complex with JSON files.

 ### Authentication
-The first step is to authenticate with the dataverse instance.
+The first step is to authenticate with the Dataverse instance.
 The easiest way is to use a `.env` file in your working directory.

 > ⚠️ Warning: NEVER SHARE YOUR CREDENTIALS (for example, through a Git repository).